 Your flights are booked and… bam!
-You’re on a plane heading overseas and it feels like you’ve barely blinked an eye.
-You’re pretty sure you have enough money to get through the trip – you’ve got a credit card and they’re accepted everywhere, right?
+It hits you – the realisation of all the things you need to prepare.
+It feels like you’ve barely blinked an eye and now you’re not far away from boarding a plane overseas.
+You’re pretty sure you have enough money to get through the trip – you’ve got a credit card and they’re accepted nearly everywhere, right?

 1. Backpacking or penthouse suites?

-The beauty of travel sites like Lonely Planet is that they can show you how far you can stretch your budget before you even get on the plane.
-Think accommodation, food, sightseeing and transport… even tipping!
-And love a good night’s sleep but don’t want to pay top dollar?
-Head to review sites like Tripadvisor or Booking.comto compare the best deals.
+Travel sites like Lonely Planet can show you how far you can stretch your budget before you even get on the plane.
+Think accommodation, sightseeing, transport, food… even tipping!
+If you’re after a good night’s sleep without paying top dollar, head to review sites like Tripadvisor or Booking.com to compare the best deals.

 2. Spread the word!

 Feel like you’re learning a new language when figuring out a currency conversion?
-Try to work out an easy comparison between the currency you’ll need and the Aussie dollar, using a currency converter like OzForex Limited.
-For example, 1,000 Japanese Yen is around $12 Aussie dollars but 1,000 Indonesian Rupiah is around 10 Aussie cents.
-It’s not perfect, but it can provide an easy and WiFi-free understanding of the kind of money you’re about to spend.
-And don’t forget to compare fees and charges from different currency exchange providers early to secure the best deal!
+Try to work out an easy comparison between the currency you’ll need and the Aussie dollar, using a currency converter like OFX.
+For example, at the time of publishing this article, 1,000 Japanese yen is around $13 Aussie dollars but 1,000 Indonesian rupiah is around 10 Aussie cents.
+It’s not perfect, but it can help you understand the amount of money you’re about to spend.

 4. Prepare for pesky surprises!